Woife5/DPP-documentation/bes_air/03_app_development.md

 As the _Bes Air_ device speaks to the user, we also provide the option to change the audio language.
 All options are an English version with a specific accent.
 So, naturally, you can let the device talk as a child.

 ![en-GB_Light_Presentation](assets/app-screenshots/settings/en-GB_Light_Presentation.jpg){: width="500" }

+## Publishing

+The App is automatically built by a _GitHub Action_ everytime the source code is changed.
+The build is then copied into a standard _Nginx_ docker image and pushed to _Docker Hub_.
+Afterwards the container running on a server can easily be restarted with the new version of the app.